GreenLightning/gpu-font-rendering/readme.md

 If the parameter $a$ is 0 (or sufficiently small in floating-point calculations), there is a linear relationship between $t$ and $y$
 (this is true for linear segments, but also for some non-linear curves; see figure below), and the quadratic formula can no longer be used because of the division by $a$.
-However, because the relationship is now linear, there can be at most one solution, which is easily computed.
+However, because the relationship is now linear, there can be at most one solution, which is easily computed and classified.

 Anti-aliasing along the ray direction is implemented by considering a window the size of a pixel around the ray origin.
 If an intersection falls into this window, then the winding number is changed only fractionally to compute the coverage of the pixel.